Technology & Innovation

 How BRAIN.Q Supports Stroke Recovery at Home

-Key features that make the BRAIN.Q's Therapeutic System revolutionary for home-based care include:
+Key features that make BRAIN.Q's Therapeutic System revolutionary for home-based care include:

-Non-invasive technology: The system uses frequency-tuned electromagnetic fields to enhance brain network synchronization, leading to improved plasticity without invasive procedures or pharmaceutical side effects.
+Non-invasive technology: The system uses frequency-tuned electromagnetic fields designed to support brain network synchronization and promote conditions conducive to neuroplasticity without invasive procedures or pharmaceutical side effects.

 AI-powered optimization: Advanced artificial intelligence continuously analyzes treatment data across patients, refining and improving therapeutic parameters for optimal outcomes.